sjkrb/OpenOCRCorrect/README.md

 9) Folder “Correct” with correct output of corresponding 20 pages in folder “Inds”.
 10) Folder “Corrected” in which the output corrected by the user would be loaded while using the application.

+# New features added
+ 1) ability to bold and unbold text
+ 2) you can use subscript and superscript

 # How to use the Framework

 1) Select the Language out of Sanskrit, Hindi/Marathi or English from top right.
 Click on the “Open” icon on top left, or press “Ctrl+O”.